afrievalt/thinking-samples/ThinkingInReact.md

 And a string filter that can be one of "All", "Completed" or "Active"

 ```
-const [tasks, setTasks] = useState(initState);
+const [tasks, setTasks] = useState(initialState);
 const [filter, setFilter] = useState("All");
 ```

 Notice some dynamic values appear on the screen that are not in the minimum state.
 These values are derived from our minimum state.
+Misidentifying derived values is a common mistake to watch out for.
 ![Alt text](doc-img/DerivedState.png)

+---
+### Step 4: Transform the state you have into the values you need.

+First we will apply our filters to our task list.